The Mandela Effect - Freedom from the phenomenon that causes confusion, bondage, and fear

 (which could include our holy scripture) is found in II Thessalonians 2:9-12.
 This passage says:

 "The coming of the lawless one is according to the working of Satan, with all power, signs, and lying wonders, and with all unrighteous deception among those who perish, because they did not receive the love of the truth, that they might be saved.
-And for this reason God will send them strong delusion, that they should believe the lie, that they all may be condemned who did not believe the truth but had pleasure in unrighteousness."
+And for this reason, God will send them strong delusion, that they should believe the lie, that they all may be condemned who did not believe the truth but had pleasure in unrighteousness."

 Certain Christians believe that the "power, signs, and lying wonders", the "deception" from Satan through the lawless one, and the "strong delusion" which God allows to happen to the unrighteous refers to some modern technologies that could be causing the Mandela effect/changes in reality.
 I personally feel that it is wrong to be overly dogmatic about the meaning of this scripture.
 I think that whenever this unrighteous deception occurs that true Christians will be able to clearly recognize it.
 Since so many strong Christians are not personally experiencing the Mandela effect or believe that the Mandela effect is not of a supernatural nature, then it is extremely unlikely that "ME" has anything to do with this unrighteous deception.

 So as we have seen, this topic that the Mandela effect will somehow be used to corrupt the entire Bible has no strong foundation in scripture.
 Therefore there is absolutely no need for Christians to divide and argue over this subject.
-It is far better that Christians would instead seek to test out all confusing scriptures and strive to keep the peace and grow in understanding.
+It is far better if Christians would instead seek to test out all confusing scriptures and strive to keep the peace and grow in understanding.

 Even though it may be wise to have a basic awareness about the Mandela effect, it is important not to sensationalize or dwell obsessively about this phenomenon.

-It is fine to have a basic awareness concerning the Mandela effect, but it is not wise for Christians to obsessively dwell about this topic or sensationalize it.
-Some people get so wrapped up in this subject that they neglect sharing about other important biblical topics that greatly effect people's lives.
+It is fine to have a basic awareness concerning the Mandela effect, but it is not wise for Christians to obsessively dwell on this topic or sensationalize it.
+Some people get so wrapped up in this subject that they neglect to share about other important biblical topics that greatly affect people's lives.
 When these individuals create and/or watch video after video that draws so much attention to the Mandela effect, it feeds the fire of preoccupation to this topic and creates a lot of frenzy, questionable data, and confusion galore!
 This is not only spiritually incapacitating for them but also for all those who are getting equally addicted to these sensationalized videos.
 This constant bombardment begins to fill people's minds with worries, fears, and doubts associated with this bizarre phenomenon.

 Whatever this phenomenon is, it is not of the Lord.
 It is bringing about all kinds of confusion, debates, fear, and strife even within the Body of Christ.
 It is wise to have a basic awareness about a subject such as this so that we can be sober and alert to the latest schemes of Satan, however, it should never get to the point where it is consuming our hearts and minds.
-In some instances it is taking over people's lives to the point where they are involved in endless debates about what is causing this to happen, why it happens, and on and on.
+In some instances, it is taking over people's lives to the point where they are involved in endless debates about what is causing this to happen, why it happens, and on and on.
 People have literally allowed it to preoccupy their hearts and minds to the point where it is wearing them out mentally, emotionally, physically, and spiritually.

 Steven Fowler shared an excellent view concerning his thoughts about this phenomenon.

 Steven Fowler states: "Here is my take on the situation: the 'Mandela effect' is nothing more than a tool to distract Christians from their true nature and what they should be doing as Christians.
 I believe that we have been taught so many different translations and learned from so many different teachers that it is easy to get confused.
 For example, my NKJV shares about 'trespasses' in the Lord's Prayer, while my KJV uses the word 'debt'.
-To me they are one in the same."
+To me, they are one in the same."

 Michael Moore stated: "I'm not paying too much attention to the Mandela effect anymore, what will be will be, it's all a part of God's plan.
 Besides I personally don't think God would want us putting most of our time into something that could be changed the very next second, as opposed to getting closer to Him etc." (I agree with Michael's idea that even if something did supernaturally change, what would prevent this NEW change from changing AGAIN?
 This could be an unending obsession that keeps us from growing closer with the Lord.)